silicogenesis/protkit/README.md

 **Data Representations**

 Unfortunately, there is no unified data representation for protein structures across various research groups and industry.
-New tools and applications are often build from scratch and are based on different data representations, which are often incompatible with each other.
+New tools and applications are often built from scratch and are based on different data representations which are often incompatible with each other.
 This makes it difficult to share data between different tools and applications and many tools revert to using PDB files to share data between applications.
 PDB files are very limited in the data they can represent and are not suitable for many applications.